oddbird/popover-polyfill/CONTRIBUTING.md

 ## Development

 - Clone the repository.
-- Install dependencies: `yarn install`.
+- Install dependencies: `npm install`.
-- Start dev server: `yarn dev`.
+- Start dev server: `npm run dev`.
 Visit `localhost:3000`.

 ## Code style

 JS code is formatted with prettier, and CSS is formatted with stylelint.
-You can lint the code by running `yarn lint` and format it with `yarn format`.
+You can lint the code by running `npm run lint` and format it with `npm run format`.
 We recommend setting up your IDE to automatically format code for you.

 ## Testing